OpenVisualCloud/Media-Transport-Library/README.md

 ### 1.2 Architecture

-The Intel® Media Transport Library leverages DPDK features(hugepages, memory pool, thread management) to implement a highly efficient, real-time, and low-latency media transport stack.
-This software-based media transport solution enables deployment on edge and cloud environments using COTS hardware.
+The Intel® Media Transport Library leverages DPDK (Data Plane Development Kit) EAL (Environment Abstraction Layer including the memory and core management) to implement a highly efficient, real-time, and low-latency media transport solution.
+This software-based media transport stack enables deployment on edge and cloud environments using COTS hardware.

+The library incorporates a virtual data path backend layer, designed to abstract various NIC implementation and provide a unified packet TX/RX interface to the upper network layer.
+It currently supports three types of NIC devices:

+* DPDK Poll-Mode Drivers (PMDs): These drivers fully bypass the kernel's networking stack, utilizing the 'poll mode' driver.
+This approach provides direct hardware access, eliminates heavy user/kernel context switches, and avoids IRQ (Interrupt Request) switches.
+As a result, DPDK PMDs deliver ultra-low latency and high throughput, making them ideal for demanding networking applications.
+* Native Linux Kernel Network Socket Stack: This option supports the full range of kernel ecosystems.
+* AF_XDP (Express Data Path) with eBPF filter(still in developing): AF_XDP represents a significant advancement in the Linux networking stack, striking a balance between raw performance and integration with the kernel's networking ecosystem.
+It's particularly valuable in scenarios where performance is critical, but a full kernel bypass solution like DPDK is not feasible or desired.

-The library introduces a tasklet asynchronous-based scheduler that maximizes CPU resources, making it easy to integrate with various packet processing units and accelerators.
+The library introduces a tasklet-based asynchronous scheduler that optimizes CPU resource utilization, facilitating integration with various packet processing units and accelerators.

-The packet pacing module supports various algorithms to achieve narrow pacing, including RL (rate limit) which is partially hardware offloaded and TSC which is fully software-based.
+Additionally, the packet pacing module offers support for various pacing algorithms, including RL (Rate Limit), which is partially hardware-offloaded, and TSC (timestamp Counter), which is fully software-based.

-The library also includes SIMD CSC (color space format conversion), DMA, and plugin interfaces to enable the creation of a complete video production ecosystem.
+IMTL also incorporates SIMD (Single Instruction, Multiple Data) for CSC (Color Space Format Conversion) of the big-endian and little-endian, DMA (Direct Memory Access), and plugin interfaces, enabling the creation of a comprehensive video production ecosystem.

 <div align="center">
 <img src="doc/png/arch.png" align="center" alt="overall architecture">